Watt-class injection-locked diode laser system at 399 nm for atomic physics

 \subsection{Stabilization and feedback}

 An injection lock is achieved when the seed laser's frequency is within the lasing bandwidth of the follower diode and near a resonance of its cavity \cite{Lau2009}.
 The manufacturing process of the follower's Nichia NDV7975 diode leaves large variation in these diode-medium properties across different units.
-At ambient conditions of $25\ \text{C}$, the diode used here possesses an unlocked spectrum centered at $402\ \text{nm}$.
-To maintain a lock at the primary $398.9\ \text{nm}$ (${}^1S_0 \rightarrow {}^1P_1$) transition and to improve stability, a water-cooled manifold was attached to the back of the diode mount to keep the diode at $20\ \text{C}$.
+At ambient conditions of $25\ \degree\text{C}$, the diode used here possesses an unlocked spectrum centered at $402\ \text{nm}$.
+To maintain a lock at the primary $398.9\ \text{nm}$ (${}^1S_0 \rightarrow {}^1P_1$) transition and to improve stability, a water-cooled manifold was attached to the back of the diode mount to keep the diode at $20\ \degree\text{C}$.
 At this temperature, the central wavelength of the unlocked follower laser is shifted to 400 nm, reducing its frequency difference with the seed laser.

 Once established, the lock typically ceases to function within a few minutes without active feedback because of ambient temperature drifts \cite{Liu2020, Saxberg2016}, so an active feedback mechanism \cite{Milanovic2025, Chen2021, Bordonalli1999} is necessary to achieve a long-term lock.
 Tuning the follower diode current changes the microscopic properties of the lasing medium, including its length, allowing the follower diode to be kept on resonance with the seed laser \cite{Saxberg2016}.
-A computer program continuously makes adjustments to the follower current to optimize the lock with respect to feedback metrics provided by the LSA and the FPI \cite{Saxberg2016}.
+The active feedback then consists of a computer program continuously making adjustments to the follower current to optimize the lock with respect to feedback metrics provided by the LSA and the FPI \cite{Saxberg2016}.